dec04/dec04/Readme.md

 ## About myself

 <p align="center">
-For 10 years he has worked in various positions.
+For 10 years I has worked in various positions.
 For more than 6 years, the main activity has been system administration.
 Now I turned my attention to programming.
 My path as a programmer began almost 2 years ago.
 During this time, I have mastered a few things.
-I may not have become a gugu in them, but I can release something completely ready-made and modern.
-Here's a small list:
+I may not have become a guru in them, but I can release something completely ready-made and modern.
 </p>

-### Rate system
+### Try to rate myself

-:star: - :star::star::star::star::star:
+Rate system: :star: - :star::star::star::star::star:

 I will evaluate myself as I see it.
 While assessing myself is extremely difficult, I can be biased.
 You are free to draw your own conclusions.
+Here's a small list:

 #### Hard skills: